CharlesXyt/django-react-basketball-league/README.md

     python manage.py runserver
 ```

-## Backend Setup Before Running
+## Backend Setup

-Before starting the backend, it would require run script to import fake data.
+If the database is empty, then before starting the backend, it would require to run script to import fake data.
-Below command will recreate games, coaches, players and league admin.
+Below command will recreate games, coaches, players and league admin, and default password for users is 12345

 ```bash
     python create_fake_data.py